GenevieveBuckley/Checkers/docs/user_guide.md

 - Number of validation volumes = 120
 - Volume dimensions = 72,72,72

-> These parameters were not particularly optimised.
-Feel free to change
-> them if they do not suit you or if you think you can achieve better
+These parameters were not particularly optimised.
+Feel free to change them if they do not suit you or if you think you can achieve better denoising.

-> denoising.
+#### Command 08

-Command **08**: This is the 2^nd^ cryoCARE command which trains the neural network model.
+**Command 08**: This is the 2^nd^ cryoCARE command which trains the neural network model.
 We use the following parameters (as in train_config.json from cryoCARE_pip):